What is Community Association Management?

 Community Development Districts (CDDs)

-Government-established special purpose districts, primarily used in Florida, that issue bonds to finance infrastructure development.
+Government-established special purpose districts, primarily used in Florida under the state's Uniform Community Development District Act of 1980 (Florida Statutes Chapter 190), that issue bonds to finance infrastructure development.
 CDDs operate alongside HOAs rather than replacing them and have their own elected or appointed boards with taxing authority.

 What Does a Community Association Manager Do?